amina-mardiyyah/artorg-phd/README.md

 This script assumes the data has already been downloaded in .zip format.
 The script extracts the subfolders and transforms the data into single .csv files for both train and test

 The ```preprocess.py``` script preprocesses the data, impute missing values, perform transformstions for modelling.
 It can be directly accessed from ```train.py``` without a separate call.
+This script also includes transforming the data to represent a 1hour timeframe.
+The reason for this is to reduce noise and avoid drastic change for the model.

 The current ```train.py``` script only implements a simple LSTM as a baseline model to compare with other state-of-the-art such as [GluPred](https://ieeexplore.ieee.org/document/9474665) and Autoformer described below.